graphile/graphile.github.io/src/pages/graphile-build/index.md

 <div class='col-xs-12'>
 <div class='hero-block'>

-## Automatically update your running GraphQL schema without the need to restart the server
+## Automatically update your running GraphQL schema without the need to restart

-For example: when your underlying data structure changes your Graphile-Build plugins can [trigger a rebuild](/graphile-build/schema-builder/#plugin-methods) event and you'll automatically be supplied with a fresh new GraphQL schema to replace the out-of-date one - no need to restart. your server!
+For example: when your underlying data structure changes your Graphile-Build plugins can [trigger a rebuild](/graphile-build/schema-builder/#registerwatcherwatcher-unwatcher) event and you'll automatically be supplied with a fresh new GraphQL schema to replace the out-of-date one - no need to restart your server!

 </div>
 </div><!-- /col-9 -->